Folskyy/anime-face-generator/README.md

 - 2 batches preloaded to optimize reading time.

 ## Architecture
-The architecture used here is a simple DCGAN.
+The architecture used here is a simple DCGAN:
-- The generator have **4 deconvolution layers**, and the discriminator have **4 convolution layers**.
+- The generator have **4 deconvolutional layers**, and the discriminator have **4 convolutional layers**.
 Both use a `stride = 2` instead of pooling layers to optimize the training time.
-- **Batch normalization** is applied to each layer of the discriminator (except the output layer).
+- **Batch normalization** is applied to the two middle convolutional layers of the discriminator.
 This technique stabilizes and accelerates training by normalizing the activations from the previous layer, reducing the internal covariate shift.
 As a result, it enhances the model’s ability to learn and generalize effectively while helping to prevent overfitting.
 - In the generator, a **bias layer** is added to each deconvolution block.
 This enables the generator to explore a broader solution space, improving the adjustment of the output layer and enhancing the quality of the generated images.
-- `LeakyReLu` is used on Deconvolution, Convolution and input layers to aviod *dead units* (commom problem in deep networks).
+- `LeakyReLu` is used on Deconvolution, Convolution and input layers to avoid *dead units* (commom problem in deep networks).
 - `tanh` is used as the final activation of the generator because it return values between 1 and -1, which is consistent with the normalization of the input images.
 - `sigmoid` used as the final activation of the discriminator. (return values between 0 and 1).
-- 25% of **Dropout** is added to the two middle convolutional layers of the discriminator.
-This helps prevent overfitting by randomly disabling 25% of the neurons during each training step, forcing the model to learn more robust and generalized features.
+- 20% of **Dropout** is added to the two middle convolutional layers of the discriminator.
+This helps prevent overfitting by randomly disabling 20% of the neurons during each training step, forcing the model to learn more robust and generalized features.

 ### Aditional features
 To maximize the learning of both the generator and the discriminator, two additional features were added to the training process: